Changing Your Identity: How to Rewrite Your Life Narrative for Success - Part 1

 "That's not who I am anymore."

 Something I learned from James Allen, author of As a Man Thinketh, was that in this life we don't get what we want.
 We get what we ARE.
-That is why it is critical to remind yourself as often as necessary 'that's not who I am anymore' when you are tempted to revert to old, not-so-helpful habits.
+That is why it is critical to remind yourself as often as necessary, 'that's not who I am anymore,' when you are tempted to revert to old, not-so-helpful habits.

-a LOT, especially when you are faced with external stimuli that trigger your old habits.
+"That's not who I am anymore," a LOT, especially when you are faced with external stimuli that trigger your old habits.

 hourly reminders on your phone